-The Revd Dr Kim Cape is the General Secretary of the General Board of Higher Education and Ministry (GBHEM) of The United Methodist Church.
-She is the first woman General Secretary of the GBHEM, an organization that celebrated 150 years of existence.
-She is the convener of the General Secretaries’ Table of The United Methodist Church, leading thirteen General Agencies.
+The Revd Dr Kim Cape was the General Secretary of the General Board of Higher Education and Ministry (GBHEM) of The United Methodist Church from 2011-2019.
+She was the first woman General Secretary of the GBHEM, an organization that celebrated 150 years of existence.
+In that role she was the convener of the General Secretaries’ Table of The United Methodist Church, leading thirteen General Agencies.

 attended the General Conference of the United Methodist Church since 2000 as a delegate and speaker.